hameed0380/Final-Year-Project/Diary.md

 This week I was slightly confused with the remaining part of the genetic algorithm so I decided to take a step back and do more research.
 Moving on from this I also worked on the report adding to the technical section as well as genetic drift and design pattterns.
 Upon further research I have now concluded that doing the majority of the project in tkinter is not viable and requires more time then provided.
 So I decided I will be doing the visualisation portion of the project in pygame for now.

+# Week 21-27
+This week I have worked towarsd getting a basic TSP genetic algorithm completed, this will further reinforce my knowledge and help me with the processes that take place in evolutionary algorithms.
+I feel ill with covid so for some days I was not able to complete worked as best as I feel I could but I am on track now.